 Shuan Hern Lee

-Shuan Hern has won many top prizes at piano competitions including 1st prize at Chopin International Piano Competition in Hartford Connecticut, USA; 1st prize at Astana Piano Passion, Kazakhstan; 1st prize at Sberbank Debut International Piano Competition, Ukraine; 1st prize at Young Pianist of the North International Piano Competition in UK; 1st prize at San Marino International Piano Competition; Laureate prizes at International Tchaikovsky Competition for Young Musicians in Novosibirsk and Krainev International Piano Competition in Moscow, Russia; 1st prize at International Piano Competition for Young Musicians in Enschede, The Netherlands; 1st prize at International Junior E-Piano Competition in Minnesota, USA; 1st prize at Schumann International Piano Competition in Dusseldorf, Germany; 1st prize at Global Youth Pianists Competition in Shenzhen, China; 1st prize at International Piano Competition, Palma D’oro in Finale Ligure, Italy; 1st prize at the Rome International Piano Competition (Chopin Prize) and 2nd prizes at the Horowitz International Piano Competition, Ukraine and 2nd prize at the Cleveland International Piano Competition, USA.
+Shuan Hern has won many top prizes at piano competitions including 1st prize at Chopin International Piano Competition in Hartford Connecticut, USA; 1st prize at Astana Piano Passion, Kazakhstan; 1st prize at Sberbank Debut International Piano Competition, Ukraine; 1st prize at Young Pianist of the North International Piano Competition in UK; 1st prize at San Marino International Piano Competition; Laureate prizes at International Tchaikovsky Competition for Young Musicians in Novosibirsk and Krainev International Piano Competition in Moscow, Russia; 1st prize at International Piano Competition for Young Musicians in Enschede, The Netherlands; 1st prize at International Junior E-Piano Competition in Minnesota, USA; 1st prize at Schumann International Piano Competition in Dusseldorf, Germany; 1st prize at Global Youth Pianists Competition in Shenzhen, China; 1st prize at International Piano Competition, Palma D’oro in Finale Ligure, Italy; 1st prize at the Keri Keri International Piano Competition, New Zealand, 1st prize at the International Piano Competition in Gagny, France and 1st prize at the Cliburn Junior International Piano Competition in Dallas, USA and 2nd prizes at the Horowitz International Piano Competition, Ukraine and 2nd prize at the Cleveland International Piano Competition, USA.

-Shuan Hern has performed in many countries globally as soloist and also with Kazakhstan Philharmonic Orchestra, the National Symphonic Orchestra of Ukraine, the State Symphony Orchestra “Novaya Rossiya” of Moscow, West Australian Symphony Orchestra, Minnesota Symphony Orchestra, Armenia State Philharmonic Orchestra, Armenia State Chamber Orchestra, Novosibirsk Philharmonic Orchestra, National Philharmonic Orchestra of Russia, Imola Chamber Orchestra, Canton Symphony Orchestra, Fremantle Symphony Orchestra, Perth Symphony Orchestra and the Metropolitan Symphony Orchestra of Perth.
+Shuan Hern has performed in many countries globally as soloist and also with Kazakhstan Philharmonic Orchestra, the National Symphonic Orchestra of Ukraine, the State Symphony Orchestra “Novaya Rossiya” of Moscow, West Australian Symphony Orchestra, Minnesota Symphony Orchestra, Armenia State Philharmonic Orchestra, Armenia State Chamber Orchestra, Novosibirsk Philharmonic Orchestra, National Philharmonic Orchestra of Russia, Imola Chamber Orchestra, Canton Symphony Orchestra, Jakarta Symphony Orchestra, Dallas Symphony Orchestra, Fremantle Symphony Orchestra, Perth Symphony Orchestra and the Metropolitan Symphony Orchestra of Perth.

 Latest News June 2019: